Stream 1 - Now closed

 - Grants are available for State Sporting Associations, Regional Sports Assemblies, Regional Academies of Sport and other State Sport and Recreational Bodies for operational support

 - Grants of up to $2,000 are available for Associations and Leagues

 - Grants of up to $1,000 are available for clubs and community sporting and active recreation organisations.

 Since the start of the pandemic, community sport revenue has dropped significantly, putting at risk the viability of clubs, leagues and state sporting associations.

-The package will provide community sport organisations, including state sporting associations, leagues and clubs, with valuable support over the next six months to ride out coronavirus (COVID-19) and help them to revive and recover.
+The package will provide community sport organisations, including state sporting associations, leagues and clubs, with valuable support to ride out coronavirus (COVID-19) and help them to revive and recover.

 The package includes $40 million for community sport organisations to help them meet fixed costs to ensure they can remain operationally viable.